Through English we interweave our school drivers in as many ways as possible. For example:

-In each classroom we have a book corner, here children are able to choose books to read either in school or at home.
+In each classroom we have a book corner, here children are able to choose a 'love for reading' book to read either in school or at home.
 Times will be available for children to enjoy their books in the corner too.

 As much as possible children will also be heard reading on a 1:1 basis.
 This may be by their class teacher, a Teaching Assistant or one of our volunteer readers.

 Children will have a Reading Record Book.
 Adults reading in school will fill in the record when they have read with your child.
 If you read at home with your child, please complete this record to.

 Children should be reading at least five times a week at home 'Striving for five.'

 This website, Love Reading 4 Kids is fantastic if you are looking to find some new books.

 Don’t forget the local library to Ellesmere Port Library